bullintheserver/linuxstudysessions/topic1.md

         - All of the programming languages described can also be used to implement these applications

 ## 1.3
-Open source software and licensing
+Open Source Software and Licensing
 Weight: 1

 ### The four essential freedoms